xieguigang/sciBASIC/docs/guides/parameter_expression/README.md

 Dim field As FieldInfo = DirectCast(member.Member, FieldInfo)
 ```

 And you are familiar with the .NET reflection operation, and then you already know how to update the expression value back to your parameters.
+Due to the reason of we just concern about the math expression for this optional parameter expression, so that our type conversion for set back the parameter value just limited to several numeric types.

 ```vbnet
 Dim values As Dictionary(Of String, Double)